-The Journal of Food and Bioprocess Engineering (JFBE) is an international journal of Department of Food Science and Engineering, University of Tehran.
+The Journal of Food and Bioprocess Engineering (JFBE) is a fee-free open access international journal of Department of Food Science and Engineering, University of Tehran.
 This semiannually publishes peer-reviewed research papers and reviews in all branches of science, technology, biotechnology and engineering of foods and food products with a special emphasis on bioprocess modelling and optimization; separation and bioseparation; fermentation; bioreactor design, instrumentation and control; microbial physiology and engineering metabolic; production formulation; sterile processing; functional fermented foods or ingredients; nanotechnology and nanobiotechnology; engineering for food safety; environmental issues in food manufacture; minimal processing techniques; packaging; plant, process and product design; processing and microstructure interactions; unit operations, process modelling and optimization in food engineering; effect of different processes on the functional properties of foods or drinks; non-thermal processes; process analytical technology (PAT).
 All articles will be initially assessed by the editor for suitability for the journal.
 Papers deemed suitable are then typically sent to a minimum of two independent expert reviewers to assess the scientific quality of the paper.
 The Editor is responsible for the final decision regarding acceptance or rejection of articles.

 The essential rules to ensure your manuscript is handled promptly

 a) The manuscript fits the Aims and Scope of Journal of Food and Bioprocess Engineering.

 b) The research is novel and has not been published previously.

 c) The text is written in good English.
 Authors who feel their manuscript might require editing to meet correct scientific English requirements may wish to use an English Language Editing services provided by the reputable companies around the world.

 d) Manuscript text is divided into numbered sections; line and page numbers are added and text is double-spaced.